addhen/klocation/docs/setup.md

 KLocation comes with two artifacts: `klocation` and `klocation-compose`.
 The `klocation` artifact is a Kotlin Multiplatform library that provides location services for Android and iOS.
-The `klocation-compose` artifact is a Compose Multiplatform library that provides simple APIs for consuming the location services as a Compose [State](https://developer.android.com/develop/ui/compose/state).
+The `klocation-compose` artifact is a Compose Multiplatform library that provides simple APIs for consuming the location services as a compose [State](https://developer.android.com/develop/ui/compose/state).

 ## Installation